Importance Weighted Expectation-Maximization for Protein Sequence Design: Proposed Method:

 Our goal is to search over a space of discrete protein sequences $\mathcal{V}^{L}$ -- $\mathcal{V}$ consists of 20 amino acids and $L$ is the sequence length -- for sequence $x \in \mathcal{V}^{L}$ that maximizes a given fitness function $f: \mathcal{V}^L \rightarrow \mathbb{R}$.
 Let the fitness value $y=f(x)$, given a predefined threshold $\lambda$, we define a conditional likelihood function:

 where $\mathcal{S}$ represents the event that the fitness of x is ideal ($y\ge \lambda$).
-Using $P_{d}(x)$ to denote the protein distribution in nature, we assume we have access to a set of observations of x drawn from it.
-We also assume a class of generative models $P_{\theta}(x)$ that can be trained with these samples and can approximate $P_{d}$ well.
+We also assume a class of generative models $P_{\theta}(x)$ that can be trained to model the raw protein sequences and it will be kept fixed afterwards.
 Since the search space is exponentially large (O($20^L$)), random search would be time-intensive.
-We formulate the protein design problem as generating satisfactory sequences from the posterior distribution $P_{\theta}(x|\mathcal{S})$:
+Following \citet{brookes2019conditioning}, we formulate the protein design problem as generating satisfactory sequences from the posterior distribution $P_{\theta}(x|\mathcal{S})$:

 where $P_{\theta}(\mathcal{S})=\int_x P_{\theta}(x)P(\mathcal{S}|x) dx$ is a normalization constant which does not rely on x.
 Protein sequences generated from $P_{\theta}(x|\mathcal{S})$ are not only more likely to be real proteins, but also have higher functional scores (i.e., fitness).
 The higher the $\lambda$ is, the higher fitness the discovered protein sequences have.